analyst-one/oikaze/README.md

 ## What is Oikaze?

 Oikaze is a simple and lightweight solution for managing design tokens in SCSS.
-It is built on top of SCSS and CSS variables, so it is easy to integrate in any project.
+It is built on top of SCSS and CSS custom properties (aka variables), so it is easy to integrate in any project.
 Oikaze doesn't impose any specific design system or opinion on the tokens, allowing you to use it with any design system of your choice.
-It also provides easy customization and encourages the use of CSS variable cascading by default.
+It also provides easy customization and encourages the use of CSS custom properties by default.

 Unlike other solutions, Oikaze is not a utility-first framework packed with classes that directly correspond to CSS styles.
 Instead, it offers a set of mixins that you can utilize to build your own classes.